redgridone/plasmid/README.md

 # Plasmid

-PubSub messaging protocol based on Hypercore/Hyperswarm.
+PubSub messaging protocol based on Hypercore.
 It is inspired by both SecureScuttlebutt (SSB) and Holochain but takes into account the requirements of lightweight IoT devices.

 [Read the docs here](https://redgridone.github.io/plasmid/)

 ## Overview

-Being based on Hypercore/Hyperswarm which are major components of the DAT protocol it shares much of its codebase.
+Being based on Hypercore which are major components of the DAT protocol it shares much of its codebase.
 DAT adds a filesystem abstraction on top of single-author message feeds while Plasmid adds dynamic multi-feed PubSub style subscriptions and messaging based events.

 ## Functionality inherited from DAT